Hello World!

 Section I

 Hi!
-My name is Ollie and I am a software engineer from Exeter in the UK.
-I specialize in web development and I am particularly interested in writing performant code and designing efficient applications.
+My name is Ollie and I am a software engineer living in Austin, Texas.
+I specialize in web development and I am particularly interested in writing performant code and architecting efficient applications.

-This page is an overview of some of the projects I have worked on for fun over the past few years.
+This page is a showcase of some of the projects I have worked on for fun over the past few years.
 All of the source code for these applications is available on my GitHub along with some other bits and pieces, including the source code for this page.

 Section II